 RETURNING PARTICIPANTS: If you attended an INTRAC course within the past 2 years, you are eligible for a 10% discount on your next booking.
 Don't forget to mention it on your application form.

-ORGANISATIONS: If there are a number of people from your organisation wanting to book a place on the same or different courses, please get in touch with us to discuss organisational discounts.BURSARIES FOR SMALL CIVIC SOCIETY ORGANISATIONS: as part of our commitment to further civil society, INTRAC has a bursary scheme for small civil society organisations wishing to send participants on our face-to-face training courses.
+ORGANISATIONS: If there are a number of people from your organisation wanting to book a place on the same or different courses, please get in touch with us to discuss organisational discounts.BURSARIES FOR SMALL CIVIL SOCIETY ORGANISATIONS: as part of our commitment to further civil society, INTRAC has a bursary scheme for small civil society organisations wishing to send participants on our face-to-face training courses.
 This scheme represents a 50% saving on the normal cost of our courses.
 Please note there’s only a limited number of bursary places on any given course.
 To be eligible, your organisation must meet the following criteria:

 - It must be a non-profit, non-governmental, organisation working on human, animal, or environmental welfare.
 Social enterprises may be accepted if working in a relevant development area.